willnationsdev/godot-inheritance-dock/README.md

 The "folder" icon which locates things in the FileSystem dock may not be functional yet as it operates using code in a pending pull request (just FYI), so don't worry if it isn't working yet!

+When activating the plugin or opening a project with the plugin for the first time, it will need to "re-import assets" for the icons.
+This will cause the scripts to not load properly the first time.
+Re-open the project a second time, and it should be fine.

 Credits:

 "Folder" icon made or derived from the works of [SmashIcons](https://www.flaticon.com/authors/smashicons) from [www.flaticon.com](https://www.flaticon.com/).
 Licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)